-INNOVCONF is an out of the box conference experience for those accustomed to highly scripted events, calls for papers, pre-determined workshops, keynote speakers, networking receptions, etc. We use the proven Conferences That Work design to create a conference that adapts to meet your needs, leverages the combined expertise and experience of all participants, and provides unique opportunities to discover, connect, share, and learn with the peers you want to meet.
+INNOVCONF is an out of the box conference experience that replaces highly scripted events, calls for papers, pre-determined workshops, keynote speakers, networking receptions, etc. We use the proven Conferences That Work design to create a conference that adapts to meet your needs, leverages the combined expertise and experience of all participants, and provides unique opportunities to discover, connect, share, and learn with the peers you want to meet.

 Our conference format is participant-driven and participation-rich.
 The attendees themselves—DESCRIPTION OF TARGET ATTENDEES—will determine the conference’s agenda, presenters, session format, focus, and results during the first afternoon of INNOVCONF.
 (To learn more, visit conferencesthatwork.com.)

-In answer to your last question, until my book was published in late 2009 I was the only person creating peer conferences, so it’s a little early to expect many examples of established pure Conferences That Work format peer conferences “as a commercial business”.
-In addition, many of the peer conferences now being held are not designed to be commercial meetings-for-profit ventures.
-Rather, they are seen as effective ways to bring a professional or vocational community together, with fees and budget set to cover costs and make a modest profit.
+To answer your last question, until I published my 2009 book I was the only person creating peer conferences.
+So it’s still early to expect many examples of established pure Conferences That Work format peer conferences “as a commercial business”.
+In addition, many current peer conferences are not commercial meetings-for-profit ventures.
+Instead, they create effective ways to bring a professional or vocational community together.
+Fees and budget are set to cover costs and make a modest profit.

-What people have started to do is to use the Conferences That Work format in conjunction with traditional general sessions to create what I called in the book a hybrid event (unfortunately of course, since publishing, “hybrid” has come to mean an event that has face-to-face and online components).
-The marketing of these events often plays up the big names invited, but the formats themselves contain significant peer conference elements.
+What people have started to do is to use the Conferences That Work format in conjunction with traditional general sessions to create what I called in the book a hybrid event.
+(Unfortunately, since publishing, “hybrid” has come to mean an event that has face-to-face and online components).
+The marketing of these events often plays up the big names invited.
+However, the formats themselves contain significant peer conference elements.
 Three examples are FinCon: A peer conference for the financial blogging community, the Swiss Caux Conferences, and the Renaissance Weekends.

 Karl, I hope this is useful.
-I’d love to hear more about your potential conference, and if there’s anything I can do to assist you, please let me know.
+I’d love to hear more about your potential conference.
+If there’s anything I can do to assist you, please let me know.

 With best wishes,